louis845/DevOpsNotes/kubernetes/concepts.md

     * All physical nodes listen to the specified port, making this service accessible from the outside
     * The destination is the specified ClusterIP, where the ClusterIP specifies the internal load balancing and routing and so on.
   * LoadBalancer - Haven't used this before.

+All services must have unique names within the namespace, regardless of the type.
+Note that a NodePort is automatically a ClusterIP port with additional functionality that causes all physical nodes to listen to ports.

 ## Ingress
 Recall that some setups make use of a [reverse proxy](../encryption.md#encryption-reverse-proxy).
 A reverse proxy usually reads the HTTP requests and responses and forwards the HTTP requests to the backend servers, or may help upgrade HTTP to HTTPS if the server doesn't natively have TLS/HTTPS capabilities (look up [TLS termination for details](https://en.wikipedia.org/wiki/TLS_termination_proxy)).
 Unlike services, which operate at the TCP level, this operates at the HTTP level.